gthornton-ss/MyFirstRepo/README.md

 # MyFirstRepo
-This is an examlpe of getting started with a repository on GitHub
+# This is an examlpe of getting started with a repository on GitHub

+# some more changes